ajhenley/gitbook/collectionsexample.md

 {%endace%}

 ####Sorting
 You won't find a sort method in the ArrayList.
 That's because the ArrayList doesn't give you a way to sort its contents.
 The ```java.util.Collections``` class contains a sort method.
-Here's how to use it.
-You can sort your list in ascending order according to the natural ordering:
+You can sort your list in ascending order according to the natural ordering.
+Here's how to use it:

 {%ace edit=true, lang='java'%}
 Collections.sort(temperatureList);